 - This service may not provide care or supervision to others in the home e.g., siblings of eligible participant. - This may not be provided in a group or facility- based setting. - This service is not authorized when Part B services of IDEA are offered through the North Dakota Department of Public Instruction as indicated in the participants active IEP. - This service cannot be provided by an individual living in the same home as the eligible participant. - Extended Home Health Care service cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation, Family Care Option (FCO), Homemaker, or Adult Foster Care (AFC). - Extended Home Health Care service shall not be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan_Services, In-Home Supports, Parenting Support, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, Infant Development, Respite, or Individual Employment. - Extended Home Health Care service cannot duplicate any other service in the waiver.
+These services include Medicaid State Plan Services, In-Home Supports, Parenting Support, Behavioral Consultation, Day Habilitation, Prevocational Services, Small Group Employment Supports, Infant Development, Respite or Individual Employment. - Extended Home Health Care service cannot duplicate any other service in the waiver. - This service cannot be provided by a person who is legally responsible for the participant or a legal guardian of the participant.